IgorPerikov/mighty-watcher/README.md

 - you might find more here https://github.com/MunGell/awesome-for-beginners

 ## Rate limiting
-Github lets you make up to 5000 API calls per hour and I am limiting amount of starred repositories fetched from github to 1000.
+Github lets you make up to 5000 API calls per hour and I am limiting amount of processed repositories to 1000.
-So you are very unlikely to hit the limits.
-If you have more than that or still hitting some limits - please let me know, we'll figure it out.
+So if you have >1000 starred repositories you probably want to split requests by language to fit into ~1000 If you have more than that or still hitting some limits - please let me know, we'll figure it out.
 Also see section on [parallelism](#parallelism-level)